Wednesday, June 21 @ 6:00 – 8:00 pm

 Eat Like a Sailor | Dine Like a Captain

 Location: The KITCHEN at Boston Public Market, Presented by The Trustees

 What is Old North’s connection to the sea?
-Many of Old North’s original pew owners and parishioners were sea captains and merchants, and in fact, our steeple was funded by the sale of logwood, a hot commodity in the 1730s but only made possible by the forced labor of enslaved Africans.
-That steeple, the tallest point in Boston until 1830, beckoned home those in the sea-faring industry and was often the most welcome site to those on board a ship just entering Boston Harbor.
+Many of Old North’s original pew owners and parishioners were sea captains, privateers, and merchants.
+Old North’s steeple, the tallest point in Boston until 1830, beckoned home those in the sea-faring industry and was often the most welcome sight to those on board a ship entering Boston Harbor.